d-rideout/MeleeWizard/doc/manual.md

 `NAMEKEY` | Any extension of this string will refer to this character.
 `BAD` | STrem has been brought to <=3 by injuries

+`%hkeys` 'header keys'  The above keys, with value 1 if they can appear in a party file.

 ### Query User

 To query the user, use the following code template: